Sen. Patty Murray: Lack of prep, direction on coronavirus is ‘completely unacceptable’

 China’s reported about 80,000 cases, mainly at the outbreak’s epicenter in Wuhan and the surrounding Hubei Province.

-South Korea has recorded over 5,000 cases, Italy has seen over 2,000 and Iran is at 2,300 cases, making them a trio of alarming hotspots around the globe.
+South Korea has recorded over 5,000 cases, Italy has seen over 2,000 and Iran is at 2,300 cases, making them a trio of alarming hot spots around the globe.

 The White House has banned foreign nationals who’ve visited China or Iran within the past 14 days from entering the U.S., and officials in South Korea and Italy have begun screening all passengers on direct flights to the U.S.